Early Childhood Assistance Team (ECAT)

 Welcome to North Haven Public Schools Early Childhood Assistance Preschool Program

-IMPORTANT NOTICE: We are currently seeking typically developing, 3 year old children to serve as role models for our preschool program for the 2019-2020 school year.
+IMPORTANT NOTICE: We are currently seeking typically developing, 3-year-old children to serve as role models for our preschool program for the 2019-2020 school year.
 Please refer to the files at the bottom of this page for more information and to download an application.
-Deadline for applications is August 19, 2019.
+Deadline for applications is September 27, 2019.